HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   sql_file="sync_requests.sql",
 ) }}

-Synchronous XHR is now used on 2.15% of mobile pages and 2.22% of desktop pages, marking a decline from 2022.
+Synchronous XHR is now used on 2.15% of mobile pages and 2.22% of desktop pages, marking a small decline from 2022 (2.5% and 2.8% respectively).
 While its usage is decreasing, its continued presence—even at these levels—indicates that some legacy applications still rely on this outdated method, which negatively impacts user experience.

-Avoid using synchronous XHR, and XHR in general.
-The fetch API is a more ergonomic and efficient alternative that deliberately lacks synchronous functionality.
-Pages perform better without synchronous XHR, and we hope to see this number continue to decline toward zero.

 ### `document.write`

-Before the introduction of DOM insertion methods (`appendChild` and others, for example), `document.write` was used to insert content at the position the `document.write` was made in the document.

-`document.write` is very problematic.
-For one, it blocks the HTML parser, and is problematic for a number of other reasons the HTML spec itself warns against its use.
-On slow connections, blocking document parsing to append nodes in this way creates performance problems that are entirely avoidable.
+The only `document.write` API is very problematic for a number of reasons that [the HTML spec itself warns against its use](https://html.spec.whatwg.org/multipage/dynamic-markup-insertion.html#document.write()).

 {{ figure_markup(
   content="12%",